asd01248967/ExerciseRepostiry/README.md

 6. choosen one you wanna to execute: Func1 or Func2

-7-1.
-Func1.pickup a word from file thath qualified convert point special point on user 7-2.
-Func2.import and process 7000's word and show requirements special qualified point's word in file 7-3. if norther Func1, Func2 nor numeric will show execption error and pop up prompt, must ensure your input is correct
+7-1. choosen Func1.pickup a word from file thath qualified convert point special point on user 7-2. choosen Func2.import and process 7000's word and show requirements special qualified point's word in file 7-3. if norther Func1, Func2 nor numeric will show execption error and pop up prompt, must ensure your input is correct

-8-1.
-Func1. ask you provoid a word and take it to count what point you get 8-2.
-Func2. ask you provoid a requirements point and filter correspond word to you 8-3. if norther Func1, Func2 nor numeric will show execption error and pop up prompt, must ensure your input is correct
+8-1. choosen 7-1. ask you provoid a word and take it to count what point you get 8-2. choosen 7-2. ask you provoid a requirements point and filter correspond word to you 8-3. if norther Func1, Func2 nor numeric will show execption error and pop up prompt, must ensure your input is correct
 ```
 ## Maintainers